~ the secret to love that lasts ~

-There is emphasis on isolating just one love language.
+There is a lot of emphasis on isolating just one love language.
 I feel all expressions of love have value, and the other languages should not be totally neglected.

 I could nit-pick about some of the dialects.
 “Kind Words” and “Humble Words”, it seems to me, are just basic emotional intelligence and communication skills.
-Necessary for a good marriage, but not separate love languages.
+Necessary for intimacy, but not a separate type of love language.

 The author is a pastor whose Christian beliefs are evident in the last chapter.
 If you don’t share them, please don’t let this detract from the value in the remainder of the book.

 Finally, I should point out that the academic community has shown little interest in testing counselor Chapman’s ideas.
 There’s no real evidence for or against (citation).

 Does it deserve the subtitle?
 Well, I certainly think it’s one of the secrets.
 My marriage improved after following some of the suggestions.
 And millions of people agree with me.
 The book is a #1 New York Times bestseller, #1 Amazon bestseller, and has many thousands of 5-star Amazon reviews!
 If you only ever read one relationship book together, The 5 Love Languages should be a strong contender.